How We Started

 The Third Generation

 AJ Hackett and Henry van Asch (who met whilst skiing in Wanaka, New Zealand) set about developing and testing Bungy cords with the help of Auckland University Scientists.
 They were both convinced that others would pay to experience the adrenaline rush associated with Bungy.

 After some extensive testing on latex rubber cords a series of extreme jumps were made, first in Tignes, France from a ski area gondola, 91 metres above the snow.

 Once tried and tested by AJ, Henry and quite a few of their mates, they agreed that they needed a very public confirmation of their complete faith in the newly-created Bungy ropes.
 To achieve this, a PR coup was set up involving a Bungy Jump from the Paris Eiffel Tower in June 1987.
 AJ snuck up the Eiffel Tower and slept there overnight, then first thing in the morning he Bungy Jumped off the tower.
 He was immediately arrested, but was released five minutes later.
 The Jump made International headlines and the Bungy phenomenon had begun!

 On the 12th of November 1988, despite the fears of sceptics [who thought as a tourism attraction it would never catch on] the World's first Commercial Bungy Operation opened at the Kawarau Bridge.
 At that stage they were given a 30-Day License to operate from the Department of Conservation.
 Many assumed that Bungy Jumping was a 'tourist fad' with limited consumer appeal and commercial viability.
-During that year, twenty-eight people paid $75 each to leap off the 43-metre bridge with a Bungy cord attached to their ankles.
+On the first day, twenty-eight people paid $75 each to leap off the 43-metre bridge with a Bungy cord attached to their ankles.